Skip to main content

 Included slides

-This focused presentation includes 8 slides drawn from the full teaching series, covering the lifecycle model and its real-world applications.
+This focused presentation includes 10 slides drawn from the full teaching series, covering lifecycle positioning with emphasis on transition signals and practical decision-making.

-1. Slide 6: Technology Lifecycle Positioning The dual-curve model showing innovation potential vs adoption risk across five lifecycle stages.
+2. Slide 6: Technology Lifecycle Positioning The dual-curve model and target zone: balancing innovation potential against adoption risk.

 Slide-by-slide reference